12 Oct Consequences of Heroin Addiction

 Your Brain on Heroin

 Repeated use of heroin changes the physical structure of the brain, and it also affects the brain’s function and physiology.
 Long-term imbalances occur in the brain’s hormonal and neuronal systems that are not easily reversed.
-With heroin use, studies show that there is deterioration of the brain’s white matter.
+With heroin use, studies show that there is a deterioration of the brain’s white matter.
 This affects the ability to regulate behavior, decision-making abilities, and responses to stressful situations.

 Repeated heroin use almost always results in full-blown addiction.
 A chronic relapsing disease, addiction goes beyond physical dependence.
 It is characterized by psychological, uncontrollable drug-seeking behaviors that continue regardless of consequences.